Nottingham pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Nottingham right now?

-On 25 June 2026, overall pollen levels in Nottingham are low.
-Grass is the main contributor to airborne pollen
+On 16 July 2026, overall pollen levels in Nottingham are low.
+Cypress is the main contributor to airborne pollen, while grass remain at lower levels

 Will pollen levels change in Nottingham tomorrow?

-On 26 June 2026, pollen conditions in Nottingham will be different from today, with cypress at low levels and grass increasing
+On 17 July 2026, pollen conditions in Nottingham will be different from today, with cypress at low levels, grass at low levels, artemisia at low levels

 Is pollen expected to decrease in Nottingham this week?